gbmhunter/blog/content/programming/website-design/running-umami-on-aws-lightsail/_index.md

 You'll be prompted to enter in an email address.
 Once it's complete, it should have modified your nginx `umami.conf` and restarted nginx so that you're set to go!

-Certbot should have modified your `/etc/nginx/sites-available/umami.conf` so that it looks similar to the following:
+For reference, Certbot should have modified your `/etc/nginx/sites-available/umami.conf` so that it looks similar to the following:

 ```conf
 server {